 1. Invest in High-Quality Photography

-A great rental advertisement and marketing strategy starts with great photos.
+A common marketing mistake landlords make is underestimating the power a quality photo.
 In fact, photos can make or break your re-renting efforts, especially if you're targeting high-quality tenants.

 According to numerous statistics, listings with pictures receives over 90% more clicks than those without.
 What's more, prospective tenants will typically spend more time looking at photos than anything else in a listing.